JBlitzar/pd-usb-uvc/README.md

 - **CircuitPython performance:** ~1.1 million Python operations/second
 - **Effective speed:** Comparable to a 1982 Commodore 64

 Of course, the real solution is to write your code in C for a literal 100x speedup.
-Interpreted micropython on a microcontroller under performance constraints is kind of ridiculous.
+Interpreted circuitpython on a microcontroller under performance constraints is kind of ridiculous.
 But constraints breed creativity.
 Plus, it's a pain to reflash every time.

 ### Loop Unrolling: A 1970s Technique in 2025

 The biggest bottleneck was keyframe rendering - processing all 19,200 pixels.
-Approximately 1/4 of frames are determined to be keyframes (optimized for file size).
-This means lag and frame skipping 1/4 of the time.
+Approximately 2/5 of frames are determined to be keyframes (optimized for file size).
+This means lag and frame skipping 2/5 of the time.

 Solution: Manual 4x loop unrolling (processing four bytes at a time) reduced loop iterations by 75%, yielding a **1.31x speedup**.
 This single optimization took keyframe rendering from ~180ms to ~137ms, making 10 FPS feasible(-ish).